Gatemaker: Christopher Alexander's dialogue with the computer industry

 In 1963, CA moved to the San Francisco Bay Area, an important player in global commerce since the Gold Rush.
 It was then emerging as a major center for computing, which it would ultimately dominate.

 While teaching at UC Berkeley, CA initiated building and planning experiments, notably those that increased the participation of non-professionals, the users themselves, in design and construction.
 He increasingly used the idea of a generic solution called a pattern to help participants understand the possible good they could do.
-CA adopted 'pattern', in this sense, from one of the primary meanings of Gestalt.
+CA adopted 'pattern', in this sense, from one of the primary meanings of Gestalt

 CA's first important project, in his own opinion, was a planning initiative for the University of Oregon, in Eugene.
 He reported on this in 1975’s The Oregon Experiment.
 In this book he quietly introduces site diagnosis using human feeling, as an objective measure and powerful tool, more powerful than the application of known patterns: “our feelings for the life of the environment will always outstrip the current set of patterns.”[p.156]